 As we have seen, Searle holds that the Chinese Room scenario shows that one cannot get semantics from syntax alone.
-In formal systems, rules are given for syntax, and this procedure appears to be quite independent of semantics.
-One specifies the basic symbol set and some rules for manipulating strings to produce new ones.
+In formal logic systems, a kind of artificial language, rules are given for syntax, and this procedure appears to be quite independent of semantics.
+The logician specifies the basic symbol set and some rules for manipulating strings to produce new ones.
 These rules are purely formal or syntactic—they are applied to strings of symbols solely in virtue of their syntax or form.
 A semantics, if any, for the symbol system must be provided separately.
 And if one wishes to show that interesting additional relationships hold between the syntactic operations and semantics, such as that the symbol manipulations preserve truth, one must provide sometimes complex meta-proofs to show this.
 So on the face of it, semantics is quite independent of syntax for artificial languages, and one cannot get semantics from syntax alone.
 “Formal symbols by themselves can never be enough for mental contents, because the symbols, by definition, have no meaning (or interpretation, or semantics) except insofar as someone outside the system gives it to them” (Searle 1989, 45).

 A further related complication is that it is not clear that computers perform syntactic operations in quite the same sense that a human does—it is not clear that a computer understands syntax or syntactic operations.
 A computer does not know that it is manipulating 1's and 0's.
 A computer does not recognize that its binary data strings have a certain form, and thus that certain syntactic rules may be applied to them, unlike the man inside the Chinese Room.
 Inside a computer, there is nothing that literally reads input data, or that “knows” what symbols are.
 Instead, there are millions of transistors that change states.
 A sequence of voltages causes operations to be performed.
-We may choose to interpret these voltages as binary numerals and the voltage changes as syntactic operations, but a computer does not interpret its operations as syntactic or any other way.
+We humans may choose to interpret these voltages as binary numerals and the voltage changes as syntactic operations, but a computer does not interpret its operations as syntactic or any other way.
 So perhaps a computer does not need to make the move from syntax to semantics that Searle objects to; it needs to move from complex causal connections to semantics.
-Furthermore, any causal system is describable as performing syntactic operations—if we interpret a light square as logical “0” and a dark square as logical “1”, then a kitchen toaster may be described as a device that rewrites logical “0”s as logical “1”s.
+Furthermore, perhaps any causal system is describable as performing syntactic operations—if we interpret a light square as logical “0” and a dark square as logical “1”, then a kitchen toaster may be described as a device that rewrites logical “0”s as logical “1”s.

 In the 1990s, Searle began to use considerations related to these to argue that computational views are not just false, but lack a clear sense.
-Computation, or syntax, is “observer-relative”, not an intrinsic feature of reality—“…you can assign a computational interpretation to anything” (Searle 2002b, p.
+Computation, or syntax, is “observer-relative”, not an intrinsic feature of reality: “…you can assign a computational interpretation to anything” (Searle 2002b, p.
 17), even the molecules in the paint on the wall.
 Since nothing is intrinsically computational, one cannot have a scientific theory that reduces the mental, which is not observer-relative, to computation, which is.
 “Computation exists only relative to some agent or observer who imposes a computational interpretation on some phenomenon.
 This is an obvious point.
 I should have seen it ten years ago, but I did not.”
 (Searle 2002b, p.17, originally published 1993).

 Critics note that walls are not computers; unlike a wall, a computer goes through state-transitions that are counterfactually described by a program (Chalmers 1996, Block 2002, Haugeland 2002).
 In his 2002 paper, Block addresses the question of whether a wall is a computer (in reply to Searle's charge that anything that maps onto a formal system is a formal system, whereas minds are quite different).
 Block denies that whether or not something is a computer depends entirely on our interpretation.
 Block notes that Searle ignores the counterfactuals that must be true of an implementing system.
 Haugeland (2002) makes the similar point that an implementation will be a causal process that reliably carries out the operations—and they must be the right causal powers.
 Block concludes that Searle's arguments fail, but he concedes that they “do succeed in sharpening our understanding of the nature of intentionality and its relation to computation and representation” (78).

-Rey (2002) also addresses Searle's recent arguments that syntax and symbols are observer-relative properties, not physical.
+Rey (2002) also addresses Searle's arguments that syntax and symbols are observer-relative properties, not physical.
 Searle infers this from the fact that they are not defined in physics; it does not follow that they are observer-relative.
 Rey argues that Searle also misunderstands what it is to realize a program.
 Rey endorses Chalmers' reply to Putnam: a realization is not just a structural mapping, but involves causation, supporting counterfactuals.
 “This point is missed so often, it bears repeating: the syntactically specifiable objects over which computations are defined can and standardly do possess a semantics; it's just that the semantics is not involved in the specification.”
 States of a person have their semantics in virtue of computational organization and their causal relations to the world.
 Rey concludes: Searle “simply does not consider the substantial resources of functionalism and Strong AI.”
 (222) A plausibly detailed story would defuse negative conclusions drawn from the superficial sketch of the system in the Chinese Room.

 John Haugeland (2002) argues that there is a sense in which a processor must intrinsically understand the commands in the programs it runs: it executes them in accord with the specifications.
 “The only way that we can make sense of a computer as executing a program is by understanding its processor as responding to the program prescriptions as meaningful” (385).
 Thus operation symbols have meaning to a system.
 Haugeland goes on to draw a distinction between narrow and wide system.
 He argues that data can have semantics in the wide system that includes representations of external objects produced by transducers.
 In passing, Haugeland makes the unusual claim, argued for elsewhere, that genuine intelligence and semantics presuppose “the capacity for a kind of commitment in how one lives” which is non-propositional—that is, love (cp.
 Steven Spielberg's 2001 film Artificial Intelligence: AI).

-To Searle's claim that syntax is observer-relative, that the molecules in wall might be interpreted as implementing the Wordstar program (an early word processing program) because “there is some pattern in the molecule movements which is isomorphic with the formal structure of Wordstar” (Searle 1990b, p.
+To Searle's claim that syntax is observer-relative, that the molecules in a wall might be interpreted as implementing the Wordstar program (an early word processing program) because “there is some pattern in the molecule movements which is isomorphic with the formal structure of Wordstar” (Searle 1990b, p.
 27), Haugeland counters that “the very idea of a complex syntactical token … presupposes specified processes of writing and reading….”
 The tokens must be systematically producible and retrievable.
 So no random isomorphism or pattern somewhere (e.g. on some wall) is going to count, and hence syntax is not observer-relative.

 Two main approaches have developed that explain meaning in terms of causal connections.
-The internalist approaches, such as Schank's conceptual representation approach, and Conceptual Role Semantics, hold that a state of a physical system gets its semantics from causal connections to other states of the system.
+The internalist approaches, such as Schank's and Rapaport's conceptual representation approaches, and also Conceptual Role Semantics, hold that a state of a physical system gets its semantics from causal connections to other states of the same system.
 Thus a state of a computer might represent “kiwi” because it is connected to “bird” and “flightless” nodes, and perhaps also to images of prototypical kiwis.
 The state that represents the property of being “flightless” might get its content from a Negation-operator modifying a representation of “capable of airborne self-propulsion”, and so forth, to form a vast connected conceptual network, a kind of mental dictionary.

 Externalist approaches developed by Dennis Stampe, Fred Dretske, Hilary Putnam, Jerry Fodor, Ruth Millikan, and others, hold that states of a physical system get their content through causal connections to the external reality they represent.
 Thus, roughly, a system with a KIWI concept is one that has a state it uses to represent the presence of kiwis in the external environment.
 This kiwi-representing state can be any state that is appropriately causally connected to the presence of kiwis.
 Depending on the system, the kiwi representing state could be a state of a brain, or of an electrical device such as a computer, or even of a hydraulic system.
 The internal representing state can then in turn play a causal role in the determining the behavior of the system.
 For example, Rey (1986) endorses an indicator semantics along the lines of the work of Dennis Stampe (1977) and Fodor's Psychosemantics.
 Semantics that emphasize causal connection with the world fit well with the Robot Reply.
 A computer in a robot body might have just the causal connections that could allow its inner syntactic states to have the semantic property of representing states of things in its environment.